simpledotorg/simple-server/doc/arch/016-ab-testing.md

 ## Treatment Group Assignment

 Patients will be assigned to treatment groups completely at random during the patient selection process.
 The patient's treatment group assignment will be captured via the TreatmentGroupMembership model.

 ## Test workflow

+Experiment setup:
+- experiments can be set up by adding a data migration to db/data.
+- an example of how to set up an experiment can be found in lib/seed/experiment_seeder.rb

 Active patient experiment:
-- experiment will be started by running a script either manually or by scheduling it ### name script
+- experiment will be started by running a script either manually or by scheduling it.
+- the job can be run like so: `ExperimentControlServerice.start_current_patient_experiment(name, days_til_start, days_til_end, percentage_of_patients = 100)`
+- the `percentage_of_patients` argument is optional and defaults to 100
-- that script will select patients appropriate to the experiment
+- that script will select patients according to the selection criteria
 - it will then assign all eligible patients to treatment groups at random
 - it will create all notifications for experiment patients, based on the date of their next appointment and the information in their treatment group's reminder templates.
 These will be marked as "pending" and will not be sent at this time.
+- we will need to schedule a cron job to run this task every day during the experiment: `AppointmentNotification::ScheduleExperimentReminders.perform`
-- a cron job will run every day and search for any pending notifications that should be sent that day
+  - that job will run every day and search for any pending notifications with a remind_on of today, mark the notification as "scheduled", and schedule a sidekiq worker to send the notification during the notification window
-- that cron will schedule individual text messages to be sent out that day
 - in India, text messages will first be sent as WhatsApp messages.
 If the WhatsApp message fails, we will resend the message as SMS.
 - in Bangladesh, text messages will first be sent as Imo messages.
 If the Imo message fails, we will resend the message as SMS.

 Stale patient experiment:
-- experiment must be scheduled by cron because the selection process is not a one-time occurrence
+- stale patient selection is run via the command: `ExperimentControlService.schedule_daily_stale_patient_notifications(name, patients_per_day: PATIENTS_PER_DAY)`
+- the `patients_per_day` argument is optional and defaults to 10,000
-- patient selection must occur every day of the experiment to ensure that patients do not become ineligible (by returning to care) between selection and the time their reminder is sent.
+- this job should be scheduled because patient selection must occur every day of the experiment to ensure that patients do not become ineligible (by returning to care) between selection and the time their reminder is sent.
-- the scheduled script selects 10,000 patients per day to send reminders to, assigns them to a treatment group, and creates notifications appropriate for that group
+- this job selects the specified number of patients per day to send reminders to, assigns them to treatment groups, and creates notifications appropriate for their group
 - patients in the control group will receive no reminders while other groups may receive multiple reminders over a period of days

+Experiment cleanup:
+- after an experiment is over, it's state should be changed to "complete"
+- it's important to note that notifications can be scheduled beyond the experiment end date due to the cascading nature of notifications.
+The end date is used by the selection process and not to prevent notifications from being sent.

 ## Data modelling